Why Do Golf Balls Break Towards Water? (Explained)

 It might be hard at first, but experts recommend it so highly because more force on the green is observed to do better than not enough.

-Once we have the right technique in place, we should get some practicing in.
+Once we have the right technique in place, we should get some practice.

-However, something we also both know is that we are ultimately responsible for how our future shots will pan out.
+However, we also both know that we are ultimately responsible for how our future shots will pan out.

 Do all the swings I make before the green affect the putt I will make?